 Ultimately, this meant that his goals were always skewed.
 How can a serious boss want to be seen as “a friend first, boss second, probably entertainer third”?
-This brief journey into Brent’s psyche revealed what many of us suspected all along: management was never his priority, and because of that, he was always likely to fail.
+This brief journey into Brent’s psyche revealed what many of us suspected all along: management was never his priority and, because of that, he was always likely to fail.

-David Brent was a never serious boss.
+David Brent was never a serious boss.

 Brent’s management style was more of a reflection of the way that he would have wanted to be managed himself.
-He would have loved to have been able to share a laugh with his bosses and he genuinely believed that his approach to management would gain him admiration and respect from those who worked for him.
+He would have loved to have been able to share a laugh with his bosses and he genuinely believed that his approach to management would gain him admiration and respect from those who worked under him.

 The sad part of the whole situation was that all Brent really craved was popularity.
 Unfortunately, popularity and management are two things that are often mutually exclusive.